nazarja/issue-tracker/README.md

 ## Credits

+Aside from the aforementioned below, all code is my own work, referencing and making use of official documentation when needed.

 ###  Content and Media

 ##### Images

 - avatar images are taken from Semantic UI's example avatars
 - github logo and image are taken from https://github.com
 - callout background image under the gradient taken from https://wallhere.com

 #### Code

 - Busy Loader: https://tobiasahlin.com/spinkit/
+- Learned the admin styling from Brad Traversy of https://www.traversymedia.com/

 #### Thanks